Dr Yue Zhuang

 With Dr Zhiguang Yin (Modern Languages) and others, I co-organize the Chinese Studies Seminar Series at the University of Exeter.

-I am happy to supervise students in the fields of landscape and cultural history of China and Britain as well as Chinese and European cultural exchange in the early modern period.
+I am happy to supervise students in the fields of landscape and cultural history of China and Britain as well as Chinese and European cultural exchange from the 17th century onwards.

 Current PhD students